sighupio/fury-kubernetes-opa/README.md

 #### Disable constraints

-If you need to disable one of the constraints thats provided by default, you can do it by creating a kustomize patch like the following:
+Disable one of the default constraints by creating the following kustomize patch:

 ```yml
 patchesJson6902: